Category: Bears Ears 2026

 Reaching the beautiful little downtown, we found the Pony Express Museum, which was of course….closed.
 But on the way out there was literally another hand-dug well!
 Probably tapping in to the Ogallala Aquifer as well.

 As we turned off of the Pony Express route, we now found ourselves on the Road to Oz!!
 How crazy is that?!
 Well, it is Kansas.
-Fortunately, we turned off before we got there.
+Fortunately, we turned again before we got there.
 I didn’t want to go to Oz, I’m still traumatized from childhood by all the flying monkeys pulling the stuffings out of the Straw Man…

 We had a nice dinner in downtown Manhattan (Kansas lol) at the Tallgrass Taphouse and snagged a couple of local brews for the journey.
-Stretching west the next day, we were looking to stop around Brush, Colorado at a city park for the next night, but it was going to be a long day.
+Stretching west the next day, we were looking to stop around Brush, Colorado at a city park for the next night, and it was going to be a long day.
 The park was first come, first serve, and there wasn’t the best feeling about it when I called.
 So we’ll see.

 Yeah, it’s time to take a break.
 There was an attendant attempting to water newly planted saplings, but he was having a go of it with the wind and dust whipping around.
 I pulled down to ask how to register, and he suggested I go a little further down, where the cottonwoods would better block the wind.
 He kept trying to show us the place on his phone, and kept apologizing for all the dust that kept covering it up!
 We took his advice, which added several miles of dusty, washboard road, but ended up at a nice, grassy spot creekside.
 The whole enterprise was a bit run down, but we had it to ourselves and around midnight the wind finally calmed itself.